KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Sightseeing

 I took Thursday off for sightseeing.
-I decided to ride the 121 bus along the beach to Belmont Shore, explore the area, then eat at Nick's.
+I decided to ride the 121 bus along the beach to Belmont Shore, explore the area, then eat at Nick's on Second.

 When I attended PyCon US 2024, I started a tradition.
 I googled "best restaurant in Pittsburgh" and ate there.
 It was a wonderful restaurant called Fig & Ash.
 Now, I do this at every host city.

-Nick's on Second was at or near the top of every list I saw and had rave reviews.
+Nick's was at or near the top of every list I saw and had rave reviews.
 I was hoping to eat some excellent fresh seafood, and Nick's filets fish in-house daily.

 ![](pycon-us-2026-recap-images/belmont-pier-view.jpg)
 The view from the Belmont Pier...
 Thursday was an overcast day, but the beaches were quiet and meditative.